alma-connect/techblog/_posts/2014-01-03-rails-pub-sub.markdown

 end
 {% endhighlight %}

 The publisher under went some changes.
 It can be included in a class and after setting a namespace, you are all set to publish events in that namespace.
-We are not sure yet who might be interested, but lets just start broascasting event `user_signed_up` in `registration` namespace.
+Lets start broascasting event `user_signed_up` in `registration` namespace.

 {% highlight ruby linenos %}
 # app/pub_sub/publishers/registration.rb